 - Shanafelt TD, Bradley KA, Wipf JE, Back AL. Burnout and self-reported patient care in an internal medicine residency program.
 Annals of Internal Medicine.
 2002 Mar 5;136(5):358–67.

 - Dyrbye LN, Thomas MR, Harper W, et al. The learning environment and medical student burnout: a multicentre study.
 Medical Education.
 2009 Mar;43(3):274–82.

 - IsHak WW, Lederer S, Mandili C, et al. Burnout During Residency Training: A Literature Review.
 J Grad Med Educ.
 2009 Dec;1(2):236–42.

 - Thomas N. JAMA Network | JAMA: The Journal of the American Medical Association | Resident Burnout.
 JAMA: the journal of the American Medicalm 2004.

 - West CP, Shanafelt TD.
 The influence of personal and environmental factors on professionalism in medical education.
 BMC Medical Education.
 3rd ed.
 2007 Aug 30;7(1):95–9.

-Curated by Dr. Tamara McColl, MD FRCPC MEd(c)
+Curated from the Community (Dr. Tamara McColl, MD FRCPC MEd(c)